Job Offers

 Candidate evaluation criteria

-• scientific achievements, measured by the quality of academic performance and scientific publications
+• scientific achievements measured by the quality and quantity of scientific publications or granted/pending patents

-• opinions on the Candidate contained in letters of recommendation
+• opinions about the Candidate contained in the letters of recommendation

 Deadline for submitting applications